Here is a sample resume we recently produced for a Supply Chain Manager in Singapore.

 [There’s no need to list your references; if HR is interested in you, they will ask you for them.]

 Want a winning CV like the Supply Chain Resume Sample above?
+Click the button below to get our full set of resume samples, delivered straight to your inbox!

 About the Supply Chain Management Role